-MAIN MODIFICATION REFERENCE COMMENT SUGGESTED CHANGE - IF ANY MM25 The proposed Main Modification clarifies the situation regarding existing and future Amend para 8i to acknowledge the Page 110 and deficiencies in the provision of playing fields.
-It is right and reasonable to address this issue. fact that settlements in East Lindsey 11 The proposed Modification, however, seeks to adopt the "Fields in Trust" standard of areas are relatively small and dispersed and Policy SP26 of different open spaces (Playing pitches, play areas, amenity green space, etc).
-This the simple application of the "Fields in Paragraph 8 standard, developed from the 6-acre standard, sought to deliver an amount of open space Trust" standard is not appropriate. and clause 2 for a set number of people, which is appropriate in towns and urban areas, but is perhaps less so when applied to a dispersed population.
+MAIN MODIFICATION REFERENCE COMMENT SUGGESTED CHANGE - IF ANY REFERENCE MM25 Page 110 and 11 Policy SP26 Paragraph 8 and clause 2 The proposed Main Modification clarifies the situation regarding existing and future deficiencies in the provision of playing fields.
+It is right and reasonable to address this issue.
+The proposed Modification, however, seeks to adopt the "Fields in Trust" standard of areas of different open spaces (Playing pitches, play areas, amenity green space, etc).
+This standard, developed from the 6-acre standard, sought to deliver an amount of open space for a set number of people, which is appropriate in towns and urban areas, but is perhaps less so when applied to a dispersed population in many smaller settlements, such as Burgh Le Marsh.
 We note the last sentence in proposed paragraph 8i accepts that the application of the standard will have to reflect the settlement in which development is proposed, which is a tacit acknowledgement of our point.
 We contend that this approach is not strong enough.
+Many of the settlements will be too small for a direct application of these standards.
 No evidence has been provided to demonstrate the "Fields in Trust" standard is relevant to the East Lindsey area.
 As part of the review, the Local Authority should commit to examine this matter further with a view to developing a locally relevant standard and approach.
 The Modification states the Council will "require the provision of new or improved open space, recreational or outdoor sport facilities on development of 10 and above".
 Many sites will not be able to accommodate open spaces to the standards discussed and, in some settlements, there will not, in fact, be a shortfall in provision.
 Formal sports provision is generally made within the context of a club.
 Provision of isolated pitches, not associated with a club or management body, are unlikely to be used effectively.
-In the first case the Council may in turn seek financial contributions towards off site provision of open space or the enhancement of existing facilities to help accommodate increased need, but there is no evidence of a strategy or programme of works to spend the money in proximity to the development.
+In the first case the Council may in turn seek financial contributions towards off site provision of open space or the enhancement of existing facilities to help accommodate increased need, but there is no Amend para 8i to acknowledge the fact that settlements in East Lindsey are relatively small and dispersed and the simple application of the "Fields in Trust" standard is not appropriate.
+Introduce a commitment on behalf of East Lindsey to update the sports facility and open space study to develop a locally appropriate standard, as part of an overarching strategy for the delivery and maintenance of sports facilities.
+Para 8i should be amended to state clearly that the "Fields in Trust" standard is a starting point for any assessment of need, and is not necessarily applicable to the small and dispersed settlements in East Lindsey. evidence of a strategy or programme of works to spend the money in proximity to the development.
 In the second case, where provision in a rural settlement meets the standard, there is no justification to demand the payment.
-As such, the contribution would not be directly related to the development and would not meet the tests set out in Regulation 122 of the CIL regulations.
-Para 8i should be amended to state clearly that the "Fields in Trust" standard is a starting point for any assessment of need and is not necessarily applicable to East Lindsey.
+As such, the contribution would not be directly related to the development and would not meet the tests set out in